A Short-film project about how our parents raised us to be adults, while they were still children inside.

 ART DIRECTION

-In the reality sequences, the visual shapes would have clean edges, fluid animation and perfectly still cameras that would establish a distance between us and this family in the beach.
-During this section the audience is just observing, so this time the camera will move in longer steady pans, reframing the shot.
+In the reality sequences, the visual shapes would have clean edges, fluid animation, and perfectly still cameras to establish a distance between us and this family on the beach.
+Here, the audience is just observing, so this time, the camera will move in longer and steady pans, reframing the shot.
 We'd play with photorealistic collages for the environments, with a more limited palette and less dramatic lighting.
 Reality is less exciting than imaginary worlds, though still beautiful and relaxing during a beach holiday.
-Effects like the ocean´s waves, bbq smoke or sand dust would be realistic; but on the other hand, the emotional VFX when the children embrace and we see the complete rainbow arc, will break the style and be graphical.
-By breaking the art style introducing one element from the opposite narrative´s visual language, we´d subconsciously interlace both worlds better.
+Effects like the ocean´s waves, BBQ smoke, or sand dust would be realistic.
+The emotional VFX, like when the children embrace and we see the complete rainbow arc, will break the style and be graphical.
+By breaking the art style and introducing one element from the opposite narrative´s visual language, we´d subconsciously interlace both worlds better.

 MUSIC & SOUND